-Diet and exercise are essential to heart health.
+Diet and exercise are essential to heart health, it’s really important to complete your gym routine with a collagen supplement and supplements for gallbladder health to stay healthy.
 Every now and then i find myself spinning out about some sort of ridiculous challenge that is impeding my ability to function as a happy healthy human and then at some point hit a rock in the road, trip over my own ridiculousness and realize that what I think are debilitating issues are really , from a socioeconomic and anthropological perspective, what we call “first world problems”.

 I’ve broached this subject, albeit briefly, once before in a blog listing out some “rich people problems” but found myself coming back to this discussion lately and thought I would add a few more to the list.

 In this case, these are things that really really stress us first-worlders out, often not realizing in the moment that if these are the sum total of our issues, we have it pretty good compared to the rest of the world.
 For example:

 ” I bought that luxury car and now my car payment is so high that I can only take one ‘nice’ vacation a year and can’t afford to redo the bathroom.”
 A lot of people get in bad car loan companies and they end up with high debts, fortunately there are companies willing to help people getting the car of their dreams like https://completeautoloans.com/special-financing/no-credit-check-auto-loans/.